Bracknell Night Shelter and Drop In

 During the winter months, churches have a set night each week when guests come and have a hot meal, a warm bed and breakfast the next morning before going off for the day.

 In 2015/2016, this was tried for the first time in Bracknell.
 It ran through January and February and was a great success.

 In 2016/2017, it was run for four months – December till the end of March.
-During that time 42 people were referred and each night had between 10 and 17 people.
+During that time 42 people were referred and each night had between 10 and 17 guests.

-Numbers continued to rise and in 2018/2019, over 90 people applied for tickets to use the Night Shelter.
-The average number of people who actually used it was 20.
+Numbers continued to rise and in 2019/2020, over 100 people applied for tickets to use the Night Shelter.
+The average number of people who actually used it each night was 20.